 - In the beginning of Hot Fuzz, the London police send Angel to Sandford because he's so efficient he makes them all look bad.
-By the end, they are begging him to come back because his absence made the crime rate rise enough to make them all look worse.
+By the end, they are begging him to come back because his absence made the crime rate rise enough (as in 400%) to make them all look worse.

 - God does this in Bruce Almighty, twice.
 First time, he casually mentions all the horror and suffering of the "Dark Ages" were the result of him taking a vacation (Word of God states this was meant to be a joke).
 He then decides to take another vacation, leaving Bruce in charge.
 In the end, after everything has gone to hell, Bruce kneels in a street exclaiming that he's learned his lesson, begging for God to come back.

 - The organs of the body held a meeting to decide which one of them should be in charge.
 "I should be in charge of the body," said the Brain, "Because I do all the thinking and send out nerve signals.
 Without me, nothing would happen!"
-"I should be in charge," said The Heart, "Because I pump blood to all of you, ensuring that you get all the oxygen and nutrients you need to do your jobs."
+"I should be in charge," said the Heart, "Because I pump blood to all of you, ensuring that you get all the oxygen and nutrients you need to do your jobs."
 "I should be in charge," said the Rectum, "Because I'm responsible for waste disposal."
 All the other organs laughed at him, and he immediately shut down.
 Within a day, the blood was toxic, and aches and pains and general sickness ensued.
 "All right, Rectum!" said the Brain.
 "You can be in charge!
 Just, please, take care of this waste problem!"
 The moral of the story?
 You don't have to be smart or important to be in charge, just an asshole!

-- A downside is pointed out in the saying "Don't be indispensable.
+- A downside is pointed out in the saying "Don't be irreplacable.
 If you can't be replaced, you can't be promoted."
 On the other hand, most of the characters associated with this trope don't have anywhere to be promoted to.

 - This is illustrated nicely in The Fifth Elephant when Vimes and every other senior Watch officer leave town temporarily for various reasons and Colon is left the most senior officer.
 He quickly devolves into The Neidermeyer from the increased stress and responsibility and runs the Watch into the ground.
 That said, the crime rate still goes down, because while the criminals in the city know Vimes isn't around, they know he will be back, and he will not be happy if things go badly while he's away.